History of Glenmore Ellison Improvement District

-Although simple in theory, developing water works proved a slow and frustrating process influenced by powerful land developers, engineering obstacles, difficult climatic conditions, legal disputes, bankruptcy, and economic discrimination.
-Read on to see how GEID'S intriguing history still has implications for Glenmore residents today.
+2021 marks the 100th Anniversary of when of the Glenmore Irrigation District (GID) now known as the Glenmore-Ellison Improvement District, received its Letters Patent.
+However, the history of the water system dates back to the first water license granted in 1885.
+Although simple in theory, developing waterworks proved a slow and frustrating process influenced by powerful land developers, engineering obstacles, difficult climatic conditions, legal disputes, bankruptcy, and economic discrimination.
+This document summarizes GID’s intriguing history, and its implications for Glenmore residents today.

 Starting in 1885, Frederick Brent was one of the first settlers to receive a ‘crown grant’ from the provincial government.
 Boundaries of each grant followed quarter section lines, regardless of topography, and each applicant was granted one or more quarter sections.
 With an average annual rainfall of only 12 inches Glenmore homesteaders used their land for cattle ranching, logging and subsistence farming.

-Built in 1911 by COLL, Postill Lake Dam/Reservoir was designed to supply 4000 acres in Glenmore and 800 acres in the Bulman subdivision.
-Measuring 550 by 28 feet, the dam consisted of a rock-filled log curb on a concrete foundation, and a wooden sluice culvert controlled by three gates in a wooden tower.
-Condemned by the Water Rights Branch in 1932, the dam required complete reconstruction which increased storage to 3,000 acres feet, In 1947 the dam was raised five feet to increase storage to 4,200 acre feet.
-Raised and rebuilt twice since then, the dam now holds 4,538 acres feet.
+Built in 1911 by COLL, Postill Lake Dam/Reservoir was designed to supply 4,000 acres of land in Glenmore and 800 acres in the Bulman subdivision.
+Measuring 550 by 28 feet, the dam consisted of a rock-filled log curb on a concrete foundation, and a wooden sluice culvert controlled by three gates in a wooden tower and stored approximately 1,500 acre feet.
+Condemned by the Water Rights Branch in 1932, the dam required complete reconstruction which increased storage to 3,000 acre feet.
+In 1947 the dam was raised five feet to increase storage to 4,200 acre feet.
+Raised and rebuilt twice since then, the dam now holds 4,538 acre feet of water.

 Despite Central Okanagan Land’s efforts and promises, however, exorbitant operating and maintenance costs forced the ill-fated system into bankruptcy.
 When domestic water was not installed as promised, landowners sued the company and its agents for gross misrepresentation and fraud.
 The 1914 failure of Dominion Trust Co. – which held Central Okanagan Lands bond issue deposit – forced the company into liquidation by 1916.